RSS

 Distorted Real Estate Perceptions

-With distorted real estate perceptions, who is right?
+In the face of distorted real estate perceptions, who is right?
 Who is wrong?
 Misled?
 Deceived?

 When buying or selling a home in London, Ontario, you will encounter perceptions, beliefs, egos, greed, know-it-alls, and the unwashed!

-When two people believe opposite things, chances are that one of them is wrong” Ray Dalio.
+When two people believe opposite things, chances are that one of them is wrong,” Ray Dalio.

 Nonfiction Stories.